Lower bounds on the redundancy in computations from random oracles via betting strategies with restricted wagers: Betting strategies with restricted wagers

 Note that a stronger notion of success is the condition $\lim_s h(X\restr_n)=\infty$.
 In many situations, such as in the characterization of \ml random sequences in terms of martingales (see below), it is not important which notion of success is used.
 In the present work, however, it seems more appropriate to use the weaker notion as a default, and to mention the stronger notion explicitly when it plays a role in an argument.
 We say that a function $f:2^{<\omega}\to\mathbb{R}^{\geq 0}$ is \lce if there is a computable function $f_0:2^{<\omega}\times\Nat\to\mathbb{Q}^{\geq 0}$ which is nondecreasing in the second argument and such that $f(\sigma)=\lim_s f_0(\sigma,s)$ for each $\sigma$.
 In this case the function $f_0$ is called the \lce approximation to $f$.
 A (super)martingale is called \ce if it is \lce as a function.
 It is a well known fact, due to Schnorr \cite{Schnorr:75,MR0354328} (see for example \cite[Theorems 6.2.3, 6.3.4]{rodenisbook}), that the following are equivalent for each real $X$: \begin{enumerate}[ (i)] \item $X$ is \ml random; \item no \ce supermartingale succeeds on $X$; \item $K(X\restr_n)\geq n-c$ for some constant $c$ and all $n$. \end{enumerate} In fact this equivalence is effective, in the sense of Lemma \ref{QhFm7xcjbM}.
 Recall that $\lambda$ denotes the empty string.
 The weight of a \pf set of strings $S$ is $\sum_{\sigma \in S} 2^{-|\sigma|}$, and is equal to the measure of the \sz class of reals represented by $S$, \ie the reals that have a prefix in $S$.

-\begin{lem}[Schnorr, implicit in \cite{Schnorr:75,MR0354328}] Given the index for a c.e.\ supermartingale $M$, $m\geq M(\lambda)$ and $c\in \mathbb{N}$, one can effectively find $k$ for which the following holds: for any finite string $\sigma$, if $M(\sigma)\geq k$, then $K(\sigma)\leq |\sigma| -c$. \end{lem} \begin{proof} Given a supermartingale $M$ with $M(\lambda)\leq m$, by Kolmogorov's inequality the measure of reals $X$ for which there exists $n$ such that $M(X\restr_n)\geq k$ is bounded above by $m/k$.
+\begin{lem}[Schnorr, implicit in \cite{Schnorr:75,MR0354328}] Given the index for a c.e.\ supermartingale $M$, $m\geq M(\lambda)$ and $c\in \mathbb{N}$, one can effectively find $k$ for which the following holds: any real with a prefix $\sigma$ with $M(\sigma)\geq k$, has a prefix $\tau$ with $K(\tau)\leq |\tau| -c$. \end{lem} \begin{proof} Given a supermartingale $M$ with $M(\lambda)\leq m$, by Kolmogorov's inequality the measure of reals $X$ for which there exists $n$ such that $M(X\restr_n)\geq k$ is bounded above by $m/k$.
 On the other hand, given an integer $c$ and a \pf and \ce set of finite strings $V$ such that the weight of $V$ is bounded above by $2^{-c}$, we can effectively define a \pf machine $N$ such that $K_N(\sigma)\leq |\sigma|-c$ for all $\sigma\in V$ (this is a typical application of the so-called Kraft-Chaitin online algorithm for the construction of a \pf machine).
 The crucial point is that given a \ce supermartingale $M$ and $k$, the set of reals $X$ such that $M(X\restr_n)\geq k$ for some $n$, is a \sz class.
+Hence for each $k$ we may effectively obtain a \pf set $V(k)$ of strings $\sigma$ of weight $\leq m\cdot k^{-1}$ such that every real $X$ with $M(X\restr_n)\geq k$ for some $n$, has a prefix in $V(k)$.